webetdesign/wd-newsletter/README.md

 - contents :
     - code : use to find and render the content
     - label : name display in the admin
-    - type : on of them --> [COLOR, MEDIA, WYSYWYG, TEXT]
+    - type : on of them --> [COLOR, MEDIA, WYSYWYG, TEXT, ACTUALITIES, DOCUMENTS]

 #### Traductions